Review diving in Costa Rica

 This island paradise is a protected natural reserve.
 It is accessed from Drake Bay where many dive shops have settled, offering diving day trips.
 Underwater, we met many white tip sharks, manta rays, turtles and hundreds of other fishes.

-In Costa Rica, you will also find other beautiful places to discover the beauties of the Caribean sea such as Playa del Coco, Playa Tambor, Hermosa or Cahuita.
+In Costa Rica, you will also find other beautiful places to discover the beauties of the Caribean sea such as Playa del Coco or Hermosa.

-In Costa Rica, there are two seasons: the wet season from May to October and the dry season from November to April.
-On Coco Island, during the wet season, you will see a greater concentration of pelagic but the diving conditions are less favorable than during the dry season, when visibility is exceptional but wildlife is more scarce.
+In Costa Rica, you can dive all year round, depending on the areas.
+You have to know that there are two seasons: the wet season from june to mid november (heavy rain only september and cotober) and the dry season from November to April.
+On Coco Island, during the wet season from june to november, you will see a greater concentration of pelagic but the diving conditions are less favorable than during the dry season, when visibility is exceptional but wildlife is more scarce.
 You will have to make your choice.

 Ocean currents vary a lot from a location to another, ask for more details to your dive shop.

-Difficulties: To learn scuba diving, most divers go on the north Pacific coast.
-The dive sites are easy to access and diving conditions are optimal and coral reefs are superb.
+Difficulties : To learn scuba diving, most divers go on the north Pacific coast.
+The dive sites are easy to access and diving conditions are optimal to see big marine life: sharks, rays, schools of fish.

 There are thousands of species, from the largest to the smallest, including some endemic species.
 You'll understand, Costa Rica is one of the best diving destinations in the world to enjoy large pelagic and dives full of emotions.
 Many divers embark on a diving trip or a liveaboard in Costa Rica for the sole purpose of seeing sharks: Whale shark, bull shark, tiger shark, hammerhead sharks, Galapagos sharks, bull sharks, sand tiger sharks, white tip sharks, but also silky sharks.
 Manta rays are also part of this amazing underwater wildlife.
 Sometimes, giant manta rays are over 7 meters wide, like the eagle rays, very present on the dive sites of Costa Rica.
 You can also admire marine mammals such as humpback whales, dolphins and many pelagic fish (barracuda, tuna, jacks ...).
 Finally, another exciting show attracts many travelers: the nesting of sea turtles that takes place on the many beaches of Costa Rica.